-Chronic Fatigue and Fibromyalgia Relief Bergen NJ
+Chronic Conditions Bergen NJ

 Fibromyalgia and chronic fatigue syndrome are common chronic pain disorders of unknown etiology.
 You may go through nasty phases or relapses followed by better periods where symptoms are in remission.
 There is no single test to confirm an accurate diagnosis and the symptoms of both can mimic many other health problems.
 In fact, your doctor must rule out other illnesses before diagnosing either chronic fatigue syndrome or fibromyalgia.
 So, it is easy to understand how frustrating these conditions can be for patients and healthcare professionals alike.
 Whenever evaluations are done to search for the cause of chronic pain but none is found, practitioners tend to assign a diagnostic label without an underlying mechanistic cause.

 Symptoms of Fibromyalgia

 - Problems Concentrating